canonical/opensearch-operator/docs/how-to/add-smtp-credentials.md

 In large deployments, the SMTP integrator must be integrated with the main orchestrator application.

-You can identity which applications is the main-orchestrator by inspecting the `integrations` section of `juju status`:
+You can identify which applications is the main-orchestrator by inspecting the `integrations` section of `juju status`:

 ```shell